EelcoHoogendoorn/ClinicalGraphics/readme.md

 Installation of the package and the rest of its dependencies can be performed using the conda build recipe found in the recipe subdirectory.

 (in the git working directory)
-> conda build recipe
+* conda build recipe
-> conda install --use-local clinicalgraphics
+* conda install --use-local clinicalgraphics

 ## Basic usage

-The program can be started with the following python code:
+The program can be started by running run.py, or alternatively with the following python code:

-> from clinicalgraphics import run
+* from clinicalgraphics import run
-> run(r'dicom/file/path')
+* run(r'dicom/file/path')

 This will open an editor, displaying the DICOM image and associated annotations, if any are present.